 Planning to visit Manali this summer to beat the heat?
-Read my 5 blissful things to do in Manali before you plan your trip!
+Read my 5 blissful things to do and best places to visit in Manali before you plan your trip.

 Manali, India is a land of lush green dense forests, with thrilling views of Beas River, spirituality with temples like Hadimba temple, Manikaran Gurudwara, and even hiking in the Rohtang Pass.